Rishabharora2773/GrofersAssignment/README.md

     b.
 After you're done delivering orders on Bike, start delivering the remaining on scooters, and then on truck.
     c.
 While doing steps a,b we keep in mind the limitations of availability of vehicles.

-3. API Endpoints exposed:
+3. **API Endpoints exposed**:

-    a. "/" -> adds some random orders & vehicles in database.
+    a. *"/"* -> adds some random orders & vehicles in database.

-    b. "/orders" -> prints out all the current orders.
+    b. *"/orders"* -> prints out all the current orders.

-    c. "/deliver" -> delivers the orders using above logic.
+    c. *"/deliver"* -> delivers & returns the status of the orders using above logic.